remult/remult/docs/tutorials/angular/auth.md

 ```

 ::: danger This step is not optional
-React CLI will fail to serve/build the app unless `jsonwebtoken` is excluded.
+Angular CLI will fail to serve/build the app unless `jsonwebtoken` is excluded.
 :::

 3. Terminate the running `dev` npm script and run it again for the change to `package.json` to take effect.